google/clasp/README.md

 Note that file paths are relative to directory containing .clasp.json.
 If `rootDir` is also set, any files listed should include that path as well.

+### `skipSubdirectories` (optional)

+For backwards compatibility with previous behavior where subdirectories are ignored if a `.claspignore` file is not present.
+Clasp provides default ignore rules, making the previous warning and behavior confusing.
+If you need to force clasp to ignore subdirectories and do not want to construct a `.claspignore` file, set this option to true.

 ## Reference